Chapter 3: Reversible Computing

 3.2 Reversible Classical Gates

-A gate is reversible if and only if it computes a one-to-one (bijective) function: every distinct input maps to a distinct output.
+A logic gate is reversible if and only if it computes a one-to-one (bijective) function: every distinct input maps to a distinct output.
 Equivalently, given the output, you can always uniquely determine the input.
-This means a reversible gate must have the same number of input bits and output bits - it is a permutation of the possible bit strings.
+This means a reversible gate must have the same number of input bits and output bits - it implements a permutation of the possible bit strings.

 NOT: The Simplest Reversible Gate

 The NOT gate flips a single bit: $0 \to 1$ and $1 \to 0$.
-It is trivially reversible because applying NOT again recovers the original input.
-In fact, NOT is its own inverse.
+It is trivially reversible because applying NOT again recovers the original input - NOT is its own inverse.
 In the quantum world, this gate becomes the Pauli-X gate, one of the most fundamental quantum operations.
+We will meet it again in Chapter 4.

 CNOT: The Controlled-NOT Gate